Phil99fp/GitPub/README.md

 ### Challenges

 * Mostly CSS issues with the bottles (Samina is very sorry for nearly breaking Philip's laptop with a dodgy css website :disappointed: )
-* Not enough time to write tests but check back soon to see our tests! :calendar:
+* Not enough time to write tests but check back soon to see them! :calendar: